RamonMeffert/elm-gossip/README.md

 ---

 <sup><sup>1</sup> The entire application, bundled for production, weighs in at around 200kb.
-That includes compiled js, css, and all images!</sup>
+That includes compiled js, css, images and all favicons – most of which you won't even load, since they are platform-specific.
+For example, when loading the application on Firefox, only 129.29KB (45.73KB gzipped) is downloaded.</sup>
 <sup><sup>2</sup> The application is configured for deployment to GitHub Pages, which expects a `docs` directory.</sup>

 <!--Urls-->